 It will be able to pick up graphite marks without leaving behind any smudge or paper particles.

 After use, gently knead the eraser by folding it into itself and then re-shape it because it will harden if left in a single shape for days.

 Kneaded eraser typically comes with a thin plastic wrapper, and you first need to unwrap it from its package.
 Sometimes some plastic wrap will stick to the eraser, and if it sticks to the eraser, you do not need to remove it carefully.

 It will be rectangular, and you need to pull them on both sides to stretch it.
 Then mold it back into one-pieces and compress them.
 The eraser has to stick property in it, so it will easily stick when compressed.

 Again pull it on both sides and repeat this exercise till the eraser becomes relatively soft.

-Kneaded Eraser is ready
+Kneaded eraser is ready

-It should be a hard solid initially, but after a few seconds of kneading it using your hands, you will feel it has become flexible and rubbery.
+It should be a rigid solid initially, but after a few seconds of kneading it using your hands, you will feel it has become flexible and rubbery.
 After this point, it is ready for use.

 Different Techniques using a Kneaded Eraser

 It is not the tool but the technique adopted by the artist which makes a significant difference in the final artwork.